Azure/Azure-Sentinel/Solutions/Farsight DNSDB/Playbooks/DNSDB_Historical_Address/readme.md

 # DNSDB_Historical_Address
 author: Henry Stern, Farsight Security, Inc.

-This playbook uses the Farsight DNSDB connector to automatically enrich IP Addresses found in the Sentinel incidents.
+This playbook uses the Farsight DNSDB connector to automatically enrich Domain's found in the Sentinel incidents.
 This use case describes the desire to identify all Addresses used as DNS A records for a given Host based on a time window from a starting and stopping point in time.
 Learn more about the integration via the https://docs.microsoft.com/connectors/farsightdnsdb/ or visit https://www.farsightsecurity.com/about-farsight-security/contacts/ to request a trial key.

 ## Screenshots